PurpleComputing/mdmscripts/README.md

 This script is designed to silently install ZeroTier to an MDM enrolled Mac.
 ##### Command to execute:
 `sudo curl -o /tmp/zerotier.sh https://raw.githubusercontent.com/PurpleComputing/mdmscripts/main/zerotier.sh && sudo chmod +x /tmp/zerotier.sh && sudo /tmp/zerotier.sh [NETWORKID]`
+#### A REBOOT IS REQUIRED FOR THE TLS CERT GENERATION

+It is also advised that you add a custom command or script for "on User Sign In" to execute `/usr/local/bin/zerotier-cli join [NETWORK ID]`

+Add the following custom command for Mosyle Attribute look up
+Title: Get ZT Client ID Number for Attributes
+Event:
+Every "Device Info" update
+Command: `/usr/local/bin/zerotier-cli info`